 Step 1: You (the parents) complete a pre-registration form.
 We then know what class you want for your child.
 When you return this form with the registration fee you will have completed the first step.
 We will send you the Web link for our online enrollment.

-Step 2: After you receive the Link you need to complete the online form (WITHIN 7 DAYS).
+Step 2: After you receive the link, you should complete the online enrollment form.
 Every required field must be filled out in order for you to submit the form.
 Once this enrollment form is submitted your child will be fully enrolled in the class you requested.
-We are hoping this is as easy as it sounds.
-Remember it is important to finish registering in January as classes open for new student registration on February 1st.

 Parents who choose to pay the registration fee via credit or debit card may do so through our online tuition portal, Diamond Mind (http://beachmanor.diamondmindinc.com/).

 Some children need an additional preschool year before kindergarten; many do not.
 We have many calls concerning the difference between the four year old program and the PreK class.
 The only difference is age: children whose fourth birthday falls between January and August should sign up for the regular four-year old class; those turning five between September and December, belong in the pre-kindergarten class.
-If you have any questions or concerns, please contact me or your child’s teacher.
+Please contact me with any questions about placement.
+As always, we want what is best for your child’s academic and social growth.

 Thanks again for your enthusiastic support.
 You have enabled us to teach in a creative and open atmosphere so crucial for true learning to occur.
 I sincerely hope you will be able to return next year.